hypo69/hypo/docs/gemini/set 0/en/consultant/src/webdriver/_pytest/test_driver_executor.md

 """
 .. module:: src.webdriver._pytest
    :platform: Windows, Unix
-   :synopsis: This module contains tests for the driver executor functionality, demonstrating interaction with web pages using Selenium and custom locator handling.
+   :synopsis: This module contains tests for the driver executor functionality, demonStarting interaction with web pages using Selenium and custom locator handling.
 """
 MODE = 'dev'